 Building Your Contact List: Creating, Syncing and Adding New Contacts in Outlook

 There are a few different ways to add contacts to your Outlook list.
-You can manually create a contact with all the necessary details.
-You can avoid manually adding contacts by syncing a pre-existing list from another webmail provider.
+Manually create contact with all the necessary details.
+Add contacts by syncing a pre-existing list from another webmail provider.
 You can select someone’s email address to manually add that person as a contact.
 Or you can use the Outlook Suggested Contacts tab to select familiar contacts to add.
 Let’s check out the details for each way of setting up contacts in Outlook.

 Manually Creating a New Contact